Guest Post by Jane Dwinell

 As you probably know, the internet is loaded with ideas about tiny houses.
 We looked at hundreds of photos with a special eye for clever storage ideas, dramatic windows, beds that were not in lofts, and interesting features.
 Get a feeling for what you like and what you don’t like.
 One thing we noticed is that most of the houses had mostly wood interiors.
 While I love our cedar paneling, I wanted to be sure we had lots of interesting colors, and so we planned accordingly with painted trim, shelving, and flooring along with bright rugs and cushions.
 Besides perusing the internet, there are many books on the subject as well, though we did not look at any.
 Check with your local library.

 Get into the habit of measuring things, and keeping a notebook with this information and any other ideas you like.
-How big a bed do you want, what size sitting area is comfortable to you, what kind of ceiling height feels right?
+How big a bed do you want, what size sitting area is comfortable for you, what kind of ceiling height feels right?
 Keep track of all this, and when you’re ready, get some graph paper and start designing.
-Even if you plan on using an architect or purchased plans, it’s best to be clear about what you do want.
+Even if you plan on using an architect or purchase plans, it’s best to be clear about what you do want.
 You may want to modify the purchased plans or have specific ideas to share with your architect.
 We’re all different.

 Ready to start building?